Skip to content

 A Company

 A company can own a trade mark in its full company name.
 The company should be the owner, not its directors or shareholders.
+Additionally, depending on the size of your company, it is common practice to establish a dual company structure.
+This is where trade marks are held by a holding company rather than the operating company.
+This helps protect assets if the operating company faces issues like litigation.

 A Trustee

 In some cases, you may wish to hold a trade mark in a trust.
-In this case, it is the trustee who will own the trade mark, not the trust itself.
+In this case, the trustee will own the trade mark, not the trust itself.
 Therefore, the trustee’s name should be the trade mark applicant and registered owner.
 This is the case regardless of whether the trustee is an individual or corporate entity.

 An Unincorporated Association